gavinlyonsrepo/RpiMotorLib/README.md

 * Title: Raspberry pi motor library.
 * Description:

-A python 3 library for various common motor controllers and servos to connect to a raspberry pi.
+A python 3 library for various motor controllers and servos to connect to a raspberry pi.
 These components are some of the most widely used by community.
 There are three categories in library.
 Stepper motors, DC Motors and Servos.